Chiranjeevulu (2001 film): Plot

 Charan, Kiran, Giri and Chanti are best friends.
-Charan and Kiran are orphans, while Giri and Chanti, who are being treated at a hospital, are diagnosed with a terminal diseases.

-One day, at the home of the hospital nurse Sudha, they witness that a local MLA and his brother are misbehaving with her.
-In saving her, they accidentally kill him and, fearing that the police may not buy their story, flee to an unknown village as fugitives.
-There they get embroiled in the rivalry between the village president Satyamurthy and the late erstwhile president Nagendra, when they fail to save Nagendra's son Rajan from Satyamurthy's henchmen.
+Charan and Kiran are orphans, while Giri and Chanti, who are being treated at a hospital, are diagnosed with a terminal disease.
+One day, at the home of the hospital nurse Sudha, the friends witness a local MLA and his brother misbehaving with her.
+In saving her, they accidentally kill him, and, fearing that the police may not buy their story, flee to an unknown village as fugitives.
+There, the friends get embroiled in the rivalry between the village president Satyamurthy and the late erstwhile president Nagendra when they fail to save Nagendra's son Rajan from Satyamurthy's henchmen.
 Satyamurthy learns of the arrival of the four city boys in the village who had intervened in the killing of Rajan.
 He calls for a Panchayat meeting and demands them to be thrown out of the village since no one knows about their whereabouts.
-But Nagendra's widow Devi intervenes and adopts these boys as her sons in front of the whole village as she had witnessed them trying to save Rajan.
+But Nagendra's widow Devi intervenes and adopts the friends as her sons in front of the whole village as she had witnessed them trying to save Rajan.

 Devi tells them about the rivalry between the two presidents.
-Nagendra was an honest and just president who was loved by the village folks.
-This had made Satyamurthy jealous, and hence he tries to tarnish his image by bringing about the theft of the jewelry from the village temple by his servant.
-But Nagendra foils his plan by exposing the servant in front of the Panchayat.
+Nagendra was an honest president who was loved by the village folks.
+This made Satyamurthy jealous, and hence he tries to tarnish his image by bringing about the theft of the jewelry from the village temple by his servant, but Nagendra foils his plan by exposing the servant in front of the Panchayat.
 Though he is convinced that Satyamurthy perpetrated this theft, he is not able to prove it.

 Later, Nagendra's daughter Radha confesses to her father that she and Satyamurthy's son Anand are in love with each other.
 Keeping aside their enmity, Nagendra decided to support their love and puts forth the proposal of their marriage before Satyamurthy.
 Satyamurthy, on the other hand, sees this as a brilliant opportunity to have a comeuppance on Nagendra.
 He agrees to this proposal on one condition that Nagendra should step down from the village president's elections, thus making him the lone candidate and a sure shot winner.
 Nagendra is enraged with Satyamurthy's motives and vows to marry Radha and Anand by spurning his nefarious plan.
 Eventually, Satyamurthy gets Nagendra killed by a snake and makes it look like an accident.

-Hearing Devi's story, the four boys vow to get her justice by avenging Nagendra's death.
+Hearing Devi's story, the four friends vow to get her justice by avenging Nagendra's death.
 Meanwhile, Charan also falls in love with a local village girl named Kaveri.